-Grout serves as a space filler between laid tile.
-A cement-based material, grout is made of natural minerals mixed with water.
-Since it’s slightly porous, dust, dirty water, and soap scum can coat it and even soak into it over time (especially when it’s not properly sealed).
+As a space filler between laid tile, cement-based grout is made of natural minerals mixed with water.
+Since it’s slightly porous, grout can become stained through improper care or accidental spills.
+Plus, dust, dirty water, and soap scum can coat it and even soak in over time (especially when it’s not properly sealed).
 This dirty, moist environment provides the perfect foothold for mold and mildew to take root.

-- BEST OVERALL: CLR Bath & Kitchen Cleaner
+- BEST BANG FOR THE BUCK: CLR Brilliant Bath Cleaner

-- BEST ECO PICK: Seventh Generation Professional Tub & Tile Cleaner
+- BEST ECO-FRIENDLY: Seventh Generation Professional Tub & Tile Cleaner

 Key Considerations for Choosing the Best Grout Cleaner

-Grout cleaner should be gentle enough to polish tile without scratching it, but strong enough to eliminate grout discoloration due to mold, mildew, and dirt.
-Whether cleaning a floor, kitchen backsplash, or shower stall, the best results will depend on the following factors:
+Grout cleaner should be gentle enough to polish tile without scratching it but strong enough to eliminate grout discoloration due to mold, mildew, and dirt.
+Whether cleaning a floor, kitchen backsplash, or shower stall, the best results can depend on the following factors:

 There are two ways to apply grout cleaner: (1) spray and wipe, or (2) scour with a brush.
 Spray-on products claim to work without scrubbing, which can save time and energy.
 On the downside, these cleaners may contain harsher acids, solvents, or chlorine bleach.
-Therefore, it’s important to weigh the benefits of saving elbow grease versus potentially releasing toxins into the home environment.
+Therefore, it’s important to weigh the benefits of elbow grease saved with the toxins released into the home environment.

 Scouring with a brush and cleaner does require a little work, but this method can be especially effective on floors and heavily soiled grout.
 For tools, a toothbrush can be used on small grout lines.
 A brush or scrub pad is best for floors and backsplashes.
 Some brands provide both the liquid cleaner and a scrubbing tool or broom head.
 To prevent scratching the surrounding tile, use gentle pressure and avoid overly vigorous scrubbing.